postgrespro/pg_probackup/Documentation.md

 Specifies the replication slot for WAL streaming.
 This option can only be used together with the --stream option.

     --temp-slot
-Creates a temporary physical replication slot for streaming WAL from the backed up Postgres Pro instance.
+Creates a temporary physical replication slot for streaming WAL from the backed up PostgreSQL instance.
 It ensures that all the required WAL segments remain available if WAL is rotated while the backup is in progress.
 This option can only be used together with the --stream option.

     --backup-pg-log
 Includes the log directory into the backup.
 This directory usually contains log messages.
 By default, log directory is excluded.